What Are the Key Steps to Prepare Your Home for Sale During Forbearance?

 Good communication with your mortgage servicer is key when selling a home in forbearance.
 Get all the knowledge you need and work with your real estate professional to help you.
 How to Talk to Your Lender: Here are some tips:

-• Be Persistent: Make sure your wishes are being taken into account by following up on a regular basis.
+- Be Persistent: Make sure your wishes are considered by following up regularly.

-Your goal is to establish a cooperative dialogue, making it easier to explore and secure the best options available.
+Your goal is to establish a cooperative dialogue, making exploring and securing the best options available easier.

 Negotiating Terms and Conditions

-When negotiating terms and conditions with your mortgage lender, your bargaining power is important.
-To improve your standing, look at your finances and the market as a whole.
+Your bargaining power is important when negotiating terms and conditions with your mortgage lender.
+To improve your standing, look at your finances and the market.
 Here’s how to go about negotiating:

-3. Seek Approvals: Try to get the approvals you need by showing how they will help both sides.
+- Seek Approvals: Try to get the necessary approvals by showing how they will help both sides.

 Being well-prepared leads to better terms and smoother negotiations.